GuiltyNeuron/ANPR/README.md

 Yolo v3 : Paper [link](https://arxiv.org/pdf/1804.02767.pdf).

 Yolo is a single network trained end to end to perform a regression task predicting both object bounding box and object class.
 This network is extremely fast, it processes images in real-time at 45 frames per second.
-A smaller version of the network, Fast YOLO, processes an astounding 155 frames per second.
+A smaller version of the network, tiny YOLO, processes an astounding 155 frames per second.

 You will find more information about how to train Yolo on your customized dataset in this [Link](https://towardsdatascience.com/automatic-license-plate-detection-recognition-using-deep-learning-624def07eaaf).